 There are many things to like about you, so let yourself appreciate them.

 Who is there to judge you for appreciating yourself?

 Understand that there may be a sense of judgment about being so nice to yourself, but that probably doesn’t come from you in the first place.

-3. Speak to trusted friends
+3. Talk to trusted friends